xclusive1111/k8s-playground/docs/03-compute-resources.md

 ## SSH to the nodes

-There are two ways to SSH into the nodes:
+There are three ways to SSH into the nodes:

 ### 1. SSH using Vagrant